Microsoft Xbox Series S Power Supply Repair

 How much does power supply repair cost for a Microsoft Xbox Series S?

-How long does power supply repair take?
+How long does power supply repair take and how hard is it?

 External Resources